History of Detroit: Population decline

-Historically a major population center, Detroit has undergone a considerable reduction in population with the city losing over 60% of its population since 1950.
-Detroit reached its population peak in the 1950 census at over 1.8 million people, and its population has decreased in each subsequent census.
-As of the 2010 census, the city has just over 700,000 residents, a total loss of 61% of its 1950 population.
+Historically a major population center, Detroit has undergone a considerable reduction in population, losing over 60% of its population since 1950.
+Detroit reached its population peak in the 1950 census at 1.85 million people, and its population has decreased in each subsequent census.
+As of the 2020 census, the city has about 640,000 residents, a total loss of 65% of its 1950 population.

-The vast majority of this population loss was due to the deindustrialization of Detroit that moved factories from the inner city to the suburbs.
-This was coupled with the phenomenon of white flight, the movement of many white families from urban areas of metro Detroit to the suburbs on the outskirts of the city.
+The vast majority of this population loss was due to Detroit's deindustrialization, which moved factories from the inner city to the suburbs.
+This was coupled with the phenomenon of white flight, the movement of many white families from urban areas of metro Detroit to the suburbs on the city's outskirts.
 White flight was spurred on by the Great Migration, in which hundreds of thousands of blacks migrated from the South to Detroit in search of employment.
 This caused overcrowding in the inner city and led to racial housing segregation.
-Practices of redlining, mortgage discrimination, and racially restrictive covenants in Detroit further contributed to the overcrowding of certain minority groups residing in subsections of Detroit such as Black Bottom.
+Practices of redlining, mortgage discrimination, and racially restrictive covenants in Detroit further contributed to the overcrowding of certain minority groups residing in subsections of Detroit, such as Black Bottom.
 Many of the white residents of Detroit did not wish to integrate with their black counterparts.
-They often chose to flee the city and reside in nicer, racially homogenous neighborhoods in the suburbs.
+They often chose to flee the city and reside in racially homogenous suburban neighbourhoods.
 This was also a result of an increased desire for homeownership.
 A report, "The Population Revolution in Detroit", published in February 1963 by Wayne State University sociologist Albert J. Mayer, suggested flight to the suburbs was grounded as much in economics as race: "Present population trends clearly demonstrate that the city is, by and large, being abandoned by all except those who suffer from relatively great ... deprivations."
 White families were in better positions to relocate into the suburbs, in juxtaposition with blacks who faced discrimination in home loans and in the real estate market.

 Highway construction post-WWII also contributed to white flight, specifically with the construction of the Interstate Highway System.
-This allowed white families to easily commute to work in the city from the suburbs, and incentivized many white Detroiters to thus relocate.
+This allowed white families to commute to work in the city from the suburbs easily and incentivized many white Detroiters to relocate thus.
 The construction of highways in Detroit further exacerbated the pre-existing racial segregation, as government officials built highways through areas that were seen as blighted – typically black "ghettos" – that were under-financed and under-maintained.